Other conditions & costs that may apply

 Money market funds and bank sweep features have different characteristics you'll want to consider.
 Read more about these Vanguard, Fidelity, and Schwab accounts

-6The annual percentage yield (APY) as of November 4, 2019, for the Schwab Bank Sweep feature (for retirement and brokerage accounts) on uninvested cash balances less than $1 million.
+6The annual percentage yield (APY) as of March 16, 2020, for the Schwab Bank Sweep feature (for retirement and brokerage accounts) on uninvested cash balances less than $1 million.
+Read more here

 The SEC yield is the average amount earned by a money market fund's investors (after expenses) over the past 7 days and then multiplied into an annual figure.
 APY is the total interest earned on a bank product in 1 year, assuming no funds are added or withdrawn.
 One big difference is that SEC yields don't take into account compounding, which makes them seem lower when compared directly to APYs.
 To account for that, money market funds also report a "compound yield," which can be compared with an APY.

 See why Vanguard ETFs are hard to beat